probablytom/albert/README.md

 ## TODO:
 - Define all necessary terms, and find a better way of explaining design patterns.
-- Write some example stories.
-- Get some testimonials?
 - Write an initial blog post
 - Maintain said blog
 - Finish this README